 GitHub is the service where the pypdf project is hosted.
-While git is free and open source, GitHub is a paid service by Microsoft - but for free in lot of cases.
+While git is free and open source, GitHub is a paid service by Microsoft, but free in a lot of cases.

 pre-commit is a command line application that uses git hooks to automatically execute code.
 This allows you to avoid style issues and other code quality issues.
 After you entered pre-commit install once in your local copy of pypdf, it will automatically be executed when you git commit.